Toshiro2007/Auton-sim/README.md

 Potentiomiters can optionally be plugged into 3 wire ports "A" and "B"
 ----------------------------------------------------------------------------

-Sorry about the mess and the hell you'll go through in trying to look at main.cpp
+...Sorry about the mess and the hell you'll go through in trying to look at main.cpp

 credits to suhjae for the loading image